Panel seeks to allow re-exports of Swiss weaponry to Ukraine - NewsBreak

 Panel seeks to allow re-exports of Swiss weaponry to Ukraine

-GENEVA (AP) — A parliamentary panel in Switzerland has recommended waiving a law that bars countries from re-exporting Swiss armored vehicles, weapons and other war materiel to Ukraine for its defense against Russia, insisting the move would not violate the country’s much-vaunted neutrality.
+A parliamentary panel in Switzerland has recommended waiving a law that bars countries from re-exporting Swiss armored vehicles, weapons and other war materiel to Ukraine for its defense against Russia , insisting the move would not violate the country's much-vaunted neutrality.

 The Security Policy Committee of the lower house of Switzerland's parliament voted 14-11 Tuesday to allow an re-export exception for cases involving a use of force that violates international law — notably, Russia's invasion of Ukraine 11 months ago.